Hilton Selects HotelKey for Property Management Technology at All Hotels - ExBulletin

 Currently, 1,200 Hilton hotels use the HotelKey system, with approximately 50 more added each week.
 The plan is for all hotels to use cloud-based systems by 2026.

-For decades, Hilton hotels and resorts have used an in-house developed on-premises system called OnQ.
+For decades, Hiltons hotels and resorts have used a self-developed on-premises system called OnQ.
 The customized technology provided by HotelKey, which primarily includes a property management system and corresponding training software on the same platform, is called the Property Engagement Platform.

-Now is the time to transform so Hilton can reach its next milestone in technology innovation and guest services, said Chief Information Officer Michael Leidinger.
+It’s time for a change to help Hilton reach its next milestone in technology innovation and guest services, said Chief Information Officer Michael Leidinger.

 This is part of a broader program to modernize all technologies and platforms, Leidinger said.